 TERM LIFE INSURANCE

-Term life insurance that has an expiration date.
-These terms often last 10, 15, 20, 25, or 30 years.
+Term insurance, sometimes simply called a term policy, has an expiration date.
+These terms often last 10, 15, 20, 25 or 30 years.
 This policy covers your family from when you take it out to the end of your set term.
 Younger individuals and families often opt for term life insurance.
 This is because they need more immediate protection and their future needs are less certain.

-Many try to match their policy with financial obligations or goals.
-For example, a homeowner with 25 years remaining on their mortgage might take out a policy of the same length.
+Many try to match their policies with financial obligations or goals.
+For example, a homeowner with 25 years remaining on their mortgage might take out a policy of the same length, helping protect family members from financial risks if the policyholder passes away before paying off the mortgage.

-The tradeoff is that the starting premium for a 30-year policy tends to be higher than say, a 10-year policy—precisely because you’re locked in.
-You also don’t know how much your life circumstances will change in 20 or 30 years – what types of new expenses you’ll incur, your income, inheritances, etc. In the long run, though, a 30-year term will usually be cheaper than three consecutive 10-year terms.
+The tradeoff is that the starting premium for a 30-year policy tends to be higher than, say, a 10-year policy — precisely because you’re locked in.
+You also don’t know how much your life circumstances will change in 20 or 30 years, what types of life insurance needs you’ll have, what new expenses you’ll incur, your income, inheritance and more.
+In the long run, though, a 30-year term will usually be cheaper than three consecutive 10-year terms, and it offers consistent financial planning over a longer duration.

 WHOLE LIFE INSURANCE

 Like term life insurance, whole life policies provide a death benefit and other benefits that we’ll get into later.
 But they have a key difference: A whole life policy never expires.
-The main advantage of a whole life policy is that it builds cash value.
-A portion of each premium payment you make is put away in a different account that can be invested or accessed through a loan.
+In many cases, whole life is also referred to as permanent life insurance.
+The main advantage of whole life is that it builds cash value — sometimes referred to as cash life insurance.
+A portion of each premium payment you make is put away in a different account that you can invest or access through a loan.

 UNIVERSAL LIFE INSURANCE